TwoMoreThings/UmbracoDocs/Getting-Started/Code/Creating-Forms/index.md

 ```

 ### Adding the controller
 Finally, we're going to add the controller.
-Add a controller to the `/Controllers` folder, name it `ContactController` and make sure to use an __empty MVC controller__ as the template.
+Add a controller to the `/Controllers` folder, name it `ContactFormController` and make sure to use an __empty MVC controller__ as the template.
+Change the form to inherit from SurfaceController instead of Controller.

 ```csharp
 using MyFirstForm.Models;